FDio/csit/docs/report/trex_performance_tests/overview.rst

 Overview
 ========

-TREX performance test results are reported for a range of processors.
+TRex performance test results are reported for a range of processors.
-For description of physical testbeds used for TREX performance tests please refer to :ref:`tested_physical_topologies`.
+For description of physical testbeds used for TRex performance tests please refer to :ref:`tested_physical_topologies`.

 Logical Topology
 ----------------

-CSIT TREX performance tests are executed on physical testbeds described in :ref:`tested_physical_topologies`.
+CSIT TRex performance tests are executed on physical testbeds described in :ref:`tested_physical_topologies`.
 Logical topology use 1 nic that has loopback connected ports.
 See figure below.